How would you rate your memory? Like most of us, probably not so good.

-According to ancient Greek history, Simonides of Ceos gives the earliest account of Mnemonics, the memory device.
-After performing a poem at a banquet in Thessaly, Simonides stepped outside; suddenly, the entire banquet hall collapsed and killed everyone inside.
-With bodies disfigured and unidentifiable, Simonides assisted by recalling every guest and exactly where they were sitting.
+According to Greek history, Simonides of Ceos is the earliest example of Mnemonics in use.
+After performing at a banquet, Simonides stepped outside; suddenly, the theatre collapses and kills everyone inside.
+Simonides helps account for the deceased, recalling every guest and where they were seated.

-People applying mnemonic techniques have remembered entire dictionaries, numerous decks of cards, and ridiculous sequences of Pi numbers at events like the World Memory Championships.
+Mnemonic techniques have enabled people to remember entire dictionaries, numerous decks of cards, and endless sequences of Pi at events like the World Memory Championships.

-While technology can be helpful, it shouldn’t replace your memory.
-Here’s an overview of 7 basic mnemonic techniques to help you exercise your memory muscle:
+Here’s an overview of 7 basic mnemonic techniques to improve your memory:

 This is a two-step memory process.
-First, the number becomes a rhyming image.
-Second, attach the number-image to the item you are trying to remember (examples below).
+First, the number becomes an rhyming item/image.
+Second, attach the number-image to the item you are trying to remember.
+The more creative and vivid you make the association, the easier it will be to remember.

 One becomes Bun